ETS-Next-Gen/writing_observer/docs/workshop.md

 pip install -e modules/learning_observer_template/
 ```

-TODO - I'm not sure the best way to handle this but...
-If you are running Docker, we suggest modifying the Makefile to make sure the template package is re-installed each time watchdog issues a restart.
-This ensures that any new changes made are reflected on refresh.
-Modify the run command in the Makefile like so:
+If you are running the system with Docker and doing development, you should add the module install to the `make run` command.

 ```Makefile
 run: